kristenlk/cli-08-assessment/challenge.md

 <!-- Answer Starts Here -->

+Absolute path - the path begins with a forward slash.

 <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

 <!-- Answer Starts Here -->

+We would use an absolute path to refer to the font, since the font doesn't live specifically within our project.

 <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

 <!-- Answer Starts Here -->

+We would refer to the image file using a relative path, since it lives within our project, and there isn't really a risk of mistakenly moving the file elsewhere.

 <!-- Answer Ends Here -->